Connecting Revizto to Power BI Follow

 -

-- If the correct folder is not listed, click browse to the left of the field and search for your Power BI > Custom Connectors folder.
+to the right of the field and search for your Power BI > Custom Connectors folder.

 - Click Apply.
 This may require you to restart the gateway, if so click Apply & Restart.